Santiago–Rosalía de Castro Airport: Terminal

 The airport currently has one operating terminal.
 The old terminal at Santiago de Compostela airport opened in 1969 and was often expanded.
 The old terminal closed on the night of 13 October 2011 when operations transferred to the new terminal.

 The new terminal at Santiago de Compostela Airport officially opened on 13 October 2011 and passenger operations transferred there the following day.
 It is adjacent to the old terminal and has a size of 74,000 sq m.
 It has 22 check-in desks, 3 security checkpoints, 4 baggage carousels, and 13 gates of which 5 have airbridges.
 The baggage hall is split into two zones, one for Schengen flights and one for Non-Schengen.
 It can handle as many as 4 million passengers per year.
 The terminal is due to be expanded in the future.
 This includes adding another five airbridges to five of the current gates as well as three more baggage carousels and an expanded shopping area.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Santiago–Rosalía de Castro Airport:

 Statistics

 During the early 2000s, numbers increased significantly at the airport, from 1.24 million in 2002 to peak at 2.46 million in 2011.
-Because of the financial crisis in Spain, those numbers decreased to 2.1 million in 2014.
-Cargo has decreased significantly over the last ten years.
-The Spanish economic recovery in the mid-2010s and the rise of Santiago de Compostela as an international destination are again increasing passenger numbers, breaking the 3 million mark for the first time in 2022.
+Because of the financial crisis in Spain, those numbers decreased to 2.1 million in 2014, with cargo decreasing significantly during that period.
+The Spanish economic recovery in the mid-2010s and the rise of Santiago de Compostela as an international destination are again increasing cargo and passenger numbers, breaking the 3 million passenger mark for the first time in 2022.